CYCLING NEW FOREST

 Lymington Town railway station is very close to the events start and finish in the town centre.

-(Lymington Pier railway station is where the September IoW events start)
+(Lymington Pier railway station is where the IoW events start)

 There are earlier/ later and more frequent trains on the main line to Brockenhurst, which is about 10km from Lymington.

-Audax UK Events
+Audax UK Calendar Events

 100km events have a minimum speed of 10kph, which will give you lots of time (all day) to finish.